-The specialty sections of Frontiers in Medicine welcome submission of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Community Case Study, Correction, Editorial, General Commentary, Mini Review, Original Research, Perspective, Protocols, Review, Systematic Review, Hypothesis and Theory, Book Review, Curriculum, Instruction, and Pedagogy, Methods, Opinion, Specialty Grand Challenge, Technology Report, Classification, Data Report, Policy Brief, Erratum, Focused Review, Frontiers Commentary and Addendum.
+The specialty sections of Frontiers in Medicine welcome submission of the following article types: Brief Research Report, Case Report, Clinical Study Protocol, Clinical Trial, Community Case Study, Correction, Editorial, General Commentary, Mini Review, Original Research, Perspective, Protocols, Review, Systematic Review, Hypothesis and Theory, Book Review, Curriculum, Instruction, and Pedagogy, Methods, Opinion, Specialty Grand Challenge, Technology Report, Classification, Data Report, Policy and Practice Reviews, Policy Brief, Erratum, Focused Review, Frontiers Commentary and Addendum.

 When submitting a manuscript to Frontiers in Medicine, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.

 Articles published in the specialty sections above will benefit from the Frontiers impact and tiering system after online publication.
 Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a Frontiers Focused Review - a tier-climbing article.
 This is referred to as "democratic tiering".
 The author selection is based on article impact analytics of original research published in the Frontiers specialty journals and sections.
 Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Medicine.